ToonWeyens/PB3D/README.md

 * Fixed a bug in the calculation of the normal range for high discretization orders.
 * Fixed a bug in the interpolation routines for high discretization orders.
 * The routines that adapt input variables now have correct error handling.
-* New input flag "POST_post_style" that allows choice between POST output on extended grid (1) or field-aligned grid (2).
+* New input flag 'POST_post_style' that allows choice between POST output on extended grid (1) or field-aligned grid (2).
 * Reorganized the POST driver structure.
 * User can now use input variable 'slab_plots' to optionally generate slab plots.
 * Fixed bug in 'plot_HDF5' where plot was wrongly identified as having poloidal symmetry while it was just a slab plot.